Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Discussion and outlook

 \section{Discussion and outlook}

-In this paper, we formally characterized optimal reaction coordinates in continuous Markovian systems, that is, observables that optimally describe latent long-term mechanisms of the dynamics.
+In this paper, we formally characterized optimal reaction coordinates (RCs) in continuous Markovian systems, that is, observables that optimally describe latent long-term mechanisms of the dynamics.
 We have seen, by both theoretical analysis (Section~\ref{sec:examples_reducible}) and numerical examples (Section~\ref{sec:examples}), that our definition is applicable to several common types of multiscale systems, such as slow-fast systems and metastable systems.
-To add further interpretability to our definition, it would be desireable to draw a formal connection to the well-established transition path theory~\cite{e_towards_2006, metzner_illustration_2006}, which characterizes reaction coordinates in terms of committor functions and minimum energy pathways on the potential energy surface.
+To add further interpretability to our definition, it would be desireable to draw a formal connection to the well-established transition path theory~\cite{e_towards_2006, metzner_illustration_2006}, which characterizes RCs in terms of committor functions and minimum energy pathways on the potential energy surface.
 In~\cite{bittracher_data-driven_2018}, a connection between the transition manifold approach (a predecessor to the present characterization) and transition path theory has been discussed rather informally, but a rigorous investigation is still outstanding.

-We then presented a variational formulation of this characterization as a computational strategy for the discovery of optimal reaction coordinates.
+We then presented a variational formulation of this characterization as a computational strategy for the discovery of optimal RCs.
 In particular, that variational formulation provides a leverage point for modern machine learning methods, such as deep learning and stochastic gradient descent.
 The implementation of these methods and their demonstration of efficiency are subject of ongoing work.
-The reduced data requirement for the optimization problem that was demonstrated in this paper raises confidence that we will be able to apply our method to high dimensional problems such as the identification of reaction coordinates in large molecular systems.
+The reduced data requirement for the optimization problem that was demonstrated in this paper raises confidence that we will be able to apply our method to high dimensional problems such as the identification of RCs in large molecular systems.